minhnhattt/Obsidian/BurningBros/Uni-Project-Logistic.md

 	- Delete

 # Module Bang Ke
+- Bảng kê work flow:
+	1. Using product code on the ECUS table to lookup material code on the BOM table, then store material name, unit and BOM value to BANGKE
+	   From material code on the BOM table lookup back to the ECUS table to pick HS code and import country => BANGKE have: **Material name - HS code - unit - BOM value - country**
+	2. Using material code (lookup in step 1) to find CIF and Customers Declaration date//Number on the ECUS table
 - **Function**:
 	1. Find CD and CIF
 		_ Using product code(ECUS table) to find related material code on (BOM table)